unbekanntes-pferd/dccmd-rs/README.md

 - `download` - downloads a file to a desired file on disk (encrypted, unencrypted)
 - `ls` - lists all nodes for a given path
 - `mkdir` - creates a folder in given path
+- `rm` - removes a node by given path

 ## What is not working?